- What is reflux?

 Holding baby upright for 15-30 minutes after feeds

 While this might reduce spitting up and thus lessen the laundry load for parents, this strategy can cause a baby to fuss owing to boredom.
-Alternatively, the baby might learn to associate sleeping with being held upright in a parent’s arms and as a consequence wake every time she is put down.
+Alternatively, the baby might learn to associate sleeping with being held upright in a parent’s arms and as a consequence wake and cry every time she is put down.
 (See Sleep Associations.)
 If her sleep is constantly broken because of her desire to be held in arms while sleeping and the parent’s inability to hold her for as long as she needs to sleep, she will be at increased risk of sleep deprivation.
 Sleep deprivation is major cause of infant irritability often mistakenly attributed to acid reflux.
+(See Overtired Baby for signs of sleep deprivation.)

 Elevating the head of baby’s bed